Shilin-LU/MACE/README.md

 ## Citation
-If you find the repo useful, please consider citing.
+If you find the repo (or our other works) helpful, please consider citing.
 ```
 @inproceedings{lu2024mace,
   title={Mace: Mass concept erasure in diffusion models},